junxit/us-congress-bills-111/bill.md

 Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
 1274(a)) is amended by adding at the end the following:

-> - **(___)** *Illabot creek, washington*
+> - **(__)** *Illabot creek, washington*
->   - **(A)** The 14.3 mile segment from the headwaters of Illabot Creek to the north 1/16 line of section 34, township 35 north, range 10 east, Willamette Meridian, excepting any lands north of a line 200 feet southerly and perpendicular to the southerly right-of-way line of the Rockport-Cascade Road, through lands of the United States, the Washington State Department of Natural Resources, and lands owned by, or administered by agencies of, the City of Seattle, excepting any lands under any private ownership to be administered by the Secretary of Agriculture as follows:
+>   - **(A)** The 14.3 mile segment from the headwaters of Illabot Creek to the northern terminus as generally depicted on the map titled “Illabot Creek Proposed WSR – Northern Terminus”, dated September 15, 2009, to be administered by the Secretary of Agriculture as follows:
 >     - **(i)** The 4.3 mile segment from the headwaters of Illabot Creek to the boundary of Glacier Peak Wilderness Area as a wild river.
->     - **(ii)** The 10 mile segment from the boundary of Glacier Peak Wilderness to north 1/16 line of section 34, township 35 north, range 10 east, Willamette Meridian, excepting any lands north of a line 200 feet southerly and perpendicular to the southerly right-of-way line of the Rockport-Cascade Road as a recreational river.
+>     - **(ii)** The 10 mile segment from the boundary of Glacier Peak Wilderness to the northern terminus as generally depicted on the map titled “Illabot Creek Proposed WSR – Northern Terminus”, dated September 15, 2009, as a recreational river.
 >   - **(B)** Action required to be taken under subsection (d)(1) for the river segments designated under this paragraph shall be completed through revision of the Skagit Wild and Scenic River comprehensive management plan.